Lucky2114/Digitec-Tools/README.md

 The Identity System needs a running MySQL Server.
 On Windows use the installer: https://dev.mysql.com/downloads/windows/installer/8.0.html On Linux: https://raspberry-projects.com/pi/software_utilities/web-servers/mysql

-If mysqld for starting the server doesn't work, create a new folder named "data" in the root mysql directory.

 Create a new User afterwards and use it in the connection string.